lnbits/lnbits/lnbits/extensions/watchonly/README.md

  - `Show Advanced` allows to (see `screenshot 2`):
     - select from which account the change address will be selected (defaults to the first one)
     - select the `Fee Rate`
-       - it defaults to the `Medium` value at the moment the `Make Payment` button was clicked
+       - it defaults to the `Medium` value at the moment the `New Payment` button was clicked
        - it can be refreshed
        - warnings are shown if the fee is too Low or to High